jayminwest/TeachNicheOfficial/ai_docs/scratchpad.md

 # Lesson Requests Feature Implementation Guide

 ## Overview
 This document outlines the step-by-step implementation of the lesson requests feature, allowing authenticated users to create and vote on lesson requests.
+Create and ask to edit all necessary files.

 ## Database Schema
 ```typescript